Joy879/ADS_REV_code/035 Lesson Final  Project & Deployment/Final Project Guidelines Notes/README.md

 [Azure AI 900](https://docs.microsoft.com/en-us/certifications/exams/ai-900)

 #### VIRTUAL TRAINING DAYS
-In order to get do the exam for free, you have to register for and attend the _virtual training day_ on Azure AI fundamentals.
+In order to get do the exam for free, you have to register for and attend the <strong>virtual training day</strong> on Azure AI fundamentals.
 Please read these carefully

 - [ ] Choose one day from the list below that fits into your schedule.
 - [ ] Use the same email you used to register for the training day to also register for the exam.
 - [ ] Please use [Pearson VUE](https://go.microsoft.com/fwlink/?linkid=2187546) to schedule the exam
-- [ ] You have _90 days_ after the event to schedule and sit for the exam.
+- [ ] You have <strong>90 days</strong> after the event to schedule and sit for the exam.
 - [ ] The exam will be monitored online by an individual, that means on the day of the exam , you have good internet connection and a laptop with a camera.
 - [ ] I am displaying the timezone 👇 in EAT(GMT+3)